This is a lazy, lazy dinner and I love it for that.

 This recipe uses the steaming function of the rice cooker alongside cooking the quinoa.
 If yours doesn’t have a steaming basket, I have two suggestions:

 1) If you have a larger rice cooker, you can just add the broccoli on top of the rice once you’ve done your mid-cook stir.

 2) If not, microwave the broccoli.
 Whatevs.

-A bowlful of this is a balanced meal with grains, greens and protein.
+A bowlful of this is a reasonably balanced meal with grains, greens and protein.
 It doesn’t have a lot of ingredients, but they are all strong players.
 Lots of garlic, lemon juice and a strong cheddar cheese add so much flavor.
-The cheese has to be strong though.
-I know I always say this but it’s important to emphasize that I cook with extra mature English cheddar cheese.
-I know that across the pond, the cheese can be more mild.
-So if you’ve only got a milder cheddar, add something like parmesan!

 If you’re having it as a complete meal, I would definitely recommend adding some toppings to the bowl.
 Whatever is lying around.
-A little chili oil or some chili flakes, with some fresh herbs like chives, basil or spring onions, maybe some greek yogurt… Just raid the fridge and throw stuff in.
+A little chili oil or some chili flakes, with some fresh herbs like chives, basil or spring onions, maybe some hummus or tzatziki… Just raid the fridge and throw stuff in.

 - 1 small head of broccoli, chopped

 - Salt and pepper

 - Juice of 1 lemon

 - 2 cups (225 g) cheddar cheese*, grated